 top of page

 On the morning of the event you'll find ample parking space at our official car park on Crouchley Lane, WA13 0AS.
-From here you can hop onto a free vintage shuttle bus - kindly provided by the Potteries Omnibus Preservation Society - that'll take you right into the village.
+This car park opens at 9am.
+You can park here for the day at a charge of just £1.
+From there you can hop onto a vintage shuttle bus - kindly provided by the Potteries Omnibus Preservation Society - that'll take you right into the village.
 Buses run from 9.30am.
-Last buses back at 5.15pm
+Last bus back at 5pm.

 Double decker bus